 Exciting things about Oktoberfest:

-- The beer served in this festival has some conditions.
-It has to be brewed locally, as in with in the city limits of Bavaria, otherwise, it is not allowed to be served.
+- The beer served at this festival has some conditions.
+It has to be brewed locally, as within the city limits of Bavaria, otherwise, it is not allowed to be served.
 Four major beer companies mostly serve in this festival but each company has a single tent, so you cannot taste all brands of beer in one tent.
 You would have to tent hop.